picklemymodel/2026/_posts/2026-04-27-indic-tokenization.md

 Gemma-2 Normalized: $44.73^{(14/7)} \approx 44.73^{2.0} \approx \mathbf{2,000}$

-**The Reality**: When normalized, Gemma-2 is actually orders of magnitude better at predicting the sequence than Phi-3.
+The Reality: When normalized, Gemma-2 is actually orders of magnitude better at predicting the sequence than Phi-3.

 ---